brianvanburken/brianvanburken.github.io/_posts/2018-08-13-maybe-dont-use-maybe.md

 excerpt: "At my work I've come across a code that had more branches than were possible in the logic of the domain."
 tags:
-    - elm
+    - Elm
-    - custom-types
+    - Custom Types
     - Maybe
-    - monads
+    - Monads
 ---

 Your code could be littered with branches that result in invalid data and should never happen, but are allowed.
-We found such a case where we allowed multiple variants of data and it broke our code logic.
+We found such a case where we allowed multiple variants of data, and it broke our code logic.
 We use [Elm](http://elm-lang.org/) and fixed it using its type system.
 Although we describe the solution for Elm in this blog, the cases and fixes also apply to other similar languages like [Haskell](https://www.haskell.org/) and [PureScript](http://www.purescript.org/)